Steamboat Round the Bend: Plot

 There was a witness who can clear Duke, an anti-Demon Rum itinerant preacher named New Moses.
 But he is intinerant in the worst sense of the word.
 Pearly decides his last hope is to sail to Baton Rouge and petition the State's Governor.
 But he runs into a logjam—a huge steamboat race is being prepared.
 When Pearly hears the Governor will be awarding the first prize trophy, he enters the race.If he wins, he'll have the Governor's undivided attention.

 The ramshackle entry draws the raucous scorn of veteran Captain Eli---and they end up betting each other's boats on the outcome.
 Halfway through the race, Pearly spots New Moses holding a revival meeting on the riverbank.
 Pearly literally lassos him and pulls him into the water and aboard ship.
 Moses joins the crew when he hears the purpose of this.

-When Pearly's boat runs low on fuel, they first cannibalize the wooden ship(5 years before The Marx Brothers' GO WEST).
+When Pearly's boat runs low on fuel, they first cannibalize the wooden ship.
 Then when Moses discovers Pearly's liquor tonic on the ship, he throws it into the fire.
 The ship leaps to the finish line, powered by alcohol.
 Since the hanging had been delayed so everyone could watch the race, Pearly and The Governor make it to the prison in the nick of time.